-This request is for a one-year renewal of a current contract for Mobile Crisis Services and Supports to individuals 18 years or older who are experiencing a mental health crisis, including those with a co-occurring substance use disorders, in the New Hampshire Community Mental Health Region VII, which includes Manchester, Auburn, Bedford, Candia, Goffstown, Hooksett, Londonderry and New Boston.

-The Division for Behavioral Health is New Hampshire's single state mental health authority.
-The Division for Behavioral Health seeks to promote full community inclusion for adults (18 years or older) who have severe mental illness, severe and persistent mental illness or who are severely mentally disabled.
+The purpose of this request is for a one-year renewal of a current contract for Mobile Crisis Response Team and beds for individuals eighteen (18) years or older who are experiencing a mental health crisis, including those with a co-occurring substance use disorders in the New Hampshire Community Mental Health Region VII, which includes Manchester, Auburn, Bedford, Candia, Goffstown, Hooksett, Londonderry and New Boston.
+The Bureau of Mental Health Services is New Hampshire's single state mental health authority.
+The Bureau of Health Services seeks to promote full community inclusion for adults (18 years or older) who have severe mental illness, severe and persistent mental illness or who are severely mentally disabled.
 The State places a high emphasis on supporting individuals in their community with a broad range of supports and services that reduce the need for inpatient care.